mandipsapkota/Neetcode150/Readme.md

 The test cases are generated such that the answer is always unique.

 You may return the output in any order.

+# Day 6 - Encode decode problem
+Design an algorithm to encode a list of strings to a single string.
+The encoded string is then decoded back to the original list of strings.